canlab/Neuroimaging_Pattern_Masks/Atlases_and_parcellations/2016_Glasser_Nature_HumanConnectomeParcellation/README.md

 ## Comparison to "old" Glasser

 Prior to Oct 2023 there was already a Glasser atlas in this repo.
-It's now housed in the "old" subfolder of this directory and is still (as of Oct 2023) returned by load_atlas('glasser').
+It's now housed in the "old" subfolder of this directory and is still (as of Nov 2023) returned by load_atlas('glasser').
 The source scripts for this atlas accompany it in the "old" folder.
 It appears that the strategy for voxel label assignment was simply identifying the nearest neighbor voxel of a particular surface coordinate.
 This does not take into account differences in radii between different volumetric and surface templates.
 For instance, MNI152NLin2009cAsym and MNI152NLin6Asym (fmriprep's default and FSL's "standard" template)